 I’m sure you’ve heard of Whistler and Banff, but if you haven’t heard of Marmot Basin yet, I’ll be sharing lots of goodies with you!
 Renowned as one of the least crowded ski areas of its kind in North America, Marmot Basin will be taking its celebrations and anniversary events to the slopes, remembering the last fifty years of mountain magic.

 The city of Jasper has always retained its unpretentious and authentic feel as a former railway town that just happens to be set smack in the middle of some of the world’s most gorgeous protected wilderness.
 This is no fabricated ski town.

 There are tons of outdoor things to do, all year.
 In summer, it’s a fantastic time to go hiking in Jasper National Park.

 “Jasper is a true winter outdoors playground, and as the incredibly popular ‘Jasper in January’ Festival marks its 25th year, it’s the perfect time to showcase the multitude of winter events and activities on offer,” said Leigh Abra, of Tourism Jasper.

-Here are some reasons I’m going to Jasper (and some things I plan to do and see!):
+Here are some things to do in winter in Jasper (and some things I did and saw!):